talsma-ict/umldoclet/README.md

 `.puml` diagrams of your classes and packages in the [PlantUML format][plantuml].

-__Note:__ Version `2.0.0` of this [doclet] has been created as a full rewrite of the existing `1.x` version, reusing only the internal rendering of `.puml` files.
-For this reason, the doclet will require a JDK 9 compatible version of `JavaDoc` to run.
-For earlier versions of javadoc, please use the `1.x` versions of this doclet.

 ## Requirements:
 To use the doclet together with the JavaDoc tool, the following is required.

-- JDK version 9 or higher.
+- JDK version 9 or higher (please use [v1.x] for older Javadoc versions).
-- This doclet jar (see [usage]).
+- This doclet jar.

 ## Usage

-- Please refer to [the usage page][usage] on how to use this doclet.
+- How to use this doclet in your poject is explained on a separate [the usage page][usage].

 ## Feedback